Hands on: Nubia Red Magic Mars review

 The rest of the specs are pretty standard for a midrange phone, which presumably haven’t changed from the Red Magic sold in China and India (aside from bumping up to the Snapdragon 845).

-The press release didn’t include exact specs, so as far as we know, the US version of the Red Magic will come with Android 8.1 Oreo, which is a little disappointing.
-Likewise, it’s also unclear if the US release will also be dual-sim and dual-standby (4G + 4G) like the Red Magic.
+The press release didn’t include exact specs, but the US version of the Red Magic will come with Android 9.1 Pie, according to Android Authority.
+It’s unclear if the US release will also be dual-sim and dual-standby (4G + 4G) like the Red Magic.

 The display is a sharp FHD+ (2160 x 1080), while the lithium-polymer battery is a respectable 3,800mAh, though we’ll have to wait for our full review to see how quickly it drains during intense gaming sessions.
-The phone has a rear 24MP f/1.7 main camera and 8MP f/2.0 front lens.
+The phone has a rear 16MP f/1.8 main camera and 8MP f/2.0 front lens.

 The handset packs DTS 7.1 channel sound and a dedicated DAC, along with a headphone jack awkwardly placed on the top.
 The Red Magic Mars also has ‘4D’ haptic vibration that can be turned off, if you wish.